mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

-# DRAFT — Tree Labeling in QGIS (Not Ready for Use)
+# TURN IN BONUS LAB - Tree Labeling in QGIS

-> **DRAFT NOTICE (Not Ready for Use):** This lab is currently under development and is not ready for regular assignment.
-Do not assign this lab or ask students to submit it without explicit instructor approval.
-The content, workflows, and submission instructions are provisional and may change.
+> **Bonus turn-in:** This lab is a required turn-in for students who choose to complete the bonus labeling opportunity.
+It is not an optional workshop.
+Students may contribute 10 additional labeled grid cells for up to 10 extra points added to their quarter total.

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.

-> **Turn-in for grading (only if explicitly assigned):** Complete and submit this exercise only if your instructor instructs you to do so.
+> **Turn-in for grading:** Submit this lab on Canvas when you complete the bonus labeling work.

 ## Introduction